Joe Morgan, driving force of Big Red Machine, dies at 77

 Rose was the dashing singles hitter, on his way to becoming the game’s career hits leader.
 Bench supplied the power.
 Perez was the clutch hitter.
 And Morgan did a bit of everything, slashing hits and stealing bases whenever needed.

-Morgan got plenty of chances, too.
-Skilled at drawing walks, and helped by a small strike zone, he led the NL in on-base percentage in four of his first five years with the Reds, and finished with a career mark of .392.
+Skilled at drawing walks, and helped by a small strike zone, Morgan led the NL in on-base percentage in four of his first five years with the Reds, and finished with a career mark of .392.

 Morgan scored a major league-leading 122 runs in his first season with the Reds and they reached the 1972 World Series, where they lost in seven games to Oakland.